Archibald Campbell Tait

 Archibald Campbell Tait (21 December 1811 – 3 December 1882) was an Archbishop of Canterbury in the Church of England and theologian.
-He was the first Scottish Archbishop of Canterbury and thus, head of the Church of England.
+He was the first Scottish priest to become Archbishop of Canterbury and thus, head of the Church of England.

 Life

-Tait was born on Saturday, 21 December, 1811, at 2 Park Place in Edinburgh, Scotland, the son of Crauford Tait WS of Harviestoun (1766–1832) and his wife, Susan Campbell (1777–1814) daughter of Lord Ilay Campbell.
+Tait was born on Saturday, 21 December 1811, at 2 Park Place in Edinburgh, Scotland, the son of Crauford Tait WS of Harviestoun (1766–1832) and his wife, Susan Campbell (1777–1814) daughter of Lord Ilay Campbell.

 He was educated at the High School in Edinburgh and from 1824 at the newly completed Edinburgh Academy, where he was school dux 1826/7.
 His parents were Presbyterians but he early turned towards the Scottish Episcopal Church.
 He was confirmed in his first year at Oxford, having entered Balliol College in October 1830 as a Snell Exhibitioner from the University of Glasgow.
-He won an open scholarship, took his degree with a first-class in literis humanioribus (classics) in 1833 and became a fellow and tutor of Balliol.
-He was ordained deacon in 1836 and priest in 1838 and served a curacy at Baldon.
+He won an open scholarship, took his degree with a first-class in Literae Humaniores (classics) in 1833 and became a fellow and tutor of Balliol.
+He was ordained deacon in 1836 and priest in 1838 and served a curacy at Marsh Baldon.

 Rapid changes among the fellows found him, at age 26, "the senior and most responsible of the four Balliol tutors."
 The experience gained during this period stood him in good stead afterwards as a member of the first Oxford University Commission (1850–52).
 He never sympathised with the principles of the Oxford Movement and, on the appearance of Tract 90 in 1841, he drafted the famous protest of the "Four Tutors" against it; but this was his only important contribution to the controversy.
 On the other hand, although his sympathies were on the whole with the liberal movement in the university, he never took a lead in the matter.